Bright lights and big league dreams are the norm in Pigeon Forge, which boasts one of the country’s best backdrops

-This East Tennessee town is probably best known for Dollywood, one of the South’s most famous theme parks, and Dixie Stampede Dinner Attraction, also owned by country singer Dolly Parton.
+This East Tennessee town is probably best known for Dollywood, one of the South’s most famous theme parks, and Stampede, also owned by country singer Dolly Parton.
 There is, in fact, a lot to do in Pigeon Forge, but we can get to that in the next section.
 Let’s talk a little about why thousands of sports tourney directors every year choose to host their events in Pigeon Forge.

 Some of the biggest youth baseball tournaments in the Southeast are held at Ripken Experience Pigeon Forge, a complex that sports six fields and a host of amazing amenities.
 In addition, a tourney director might be interested in Wears Farm City Park and its five fields.
 For indoor sports and recreational events, the massive LeConte Center at Pigeon Forge is wildly popular among locals and visitors alike.
 It can host a variety of sports tournaments and recreational events, and has earned a plethora of awards for its excellence.